TeamHG-Memex/autologin/README.rst

 Run tests with ``tox``::

     $ tox

+Proxy tests require running ``polipo`` proxy with default config (any http proxy on port 8123 should work).

 Splash support is not tested directly here, but there are indirect tests for it in the `undercrawler <https://github.com/TeamHG-Memex/undercrawler>`_